cobobc/milestone_3_cooking_app/README.md

     *   Featured on every page, but depending on the user can differ in the following scenarios:
         1. A user that has not registered or logged in - the nav bar contains links to the home, register and login pages.
-        1. A user that has register and is logged in - the nav bar contains links to the home, profile, add recipe and recipes pages, and a link to log out.
+        1. A user that has registered and is logged in - the nav bar contains links to the home, profile, add recipe and recipes pages, and a link to log out.
-        1. An admin user - the nav bar contains links to the home, profile, add recipe, recipes and manage recipe categories pages, and a link to log out.
+        1. An admin user - the nav bar contains links to the home, profile, add recipe, recipes, manage recipe categories pages, and a link to log out.
             *   If the user selects the Log Out option on the nav bar, a pop up will appear to confirm the log out.
-If the user confirms, the user in navigated to the Login page.
+If the user confirms, the user in navigated to the Login page (desktop and tablet only).

     *   The title in the nav bar provides the user with a link back to the home page.
     *   The navigation options becomes contained in a responsive Bootstrap burger icon for tablet and mobile devices that provides the page option in a dropdown form.